gonwan/blog/source/_posts/2025/20250527-fixing-cjk-font-blurry-in-qt-under-windows.md

 ![qt5_vs_qt6_fallback](../../images/2025/qt5_vs_qt6_fallback.png)

-The screenshot was taken under English user language, Chinese fonts renders fallback to `Arial`.
-While Qt6 does renders better under Chinese user language.
+The screenshot was taken under English user language, Chinese fonts fallback to `Arial`.
+While Qt6 does render better under Chinese user language.
 Chinese fonts fallback to `Microsoft YaHei UI` in this case.
 You can also find that, disabling font hinting(` QFont::PreferNoHinting`) really makes it more smooth.
 As of Qt 6.9, features are actively being added to the `DirectWrite` engine, see [here](https://github.com/qt/qtbase/commits/dev/src/gui/text/windows/qwindowsfontenginedirectwrite.cpp).
 I am not able to find which commit made the difference, seems to be [this one](https://github.com/qt/qtbase/commit/407a98d94fb05780f30e77463fb2bd535041a044).

 ![qt5_vs_qt6_fallback_cn](../../images/2025/qt5_vs_qt6_fallback_cn.png)